jeremybanka/wayforge/packages/atom.io/README.md

 # atom.io
 ## features
+- [x] "lazy mode": only propagate updates downstream to selectors with an active subscription
 - [ ] atom default as function
 - [ ] async effects
+- [ ] check whether an atom is "default" (never set)
 - [ ] resettable atoms
 - [ ] resettable selectors
 - [ ] subscribe to transactions
 - [ ] subscribe to token creation
 - [ ] logging levels (debug, info, warn, error)
 - [ ] store observation api
-- [ ] "lazy mode": only propagate updates downstream to selectors with an active subscription
 - [ ] optional default value for atoms
 - [ ] optional state keys
 ## fixes & improvements
-- [ ] refactor selector dependencies to be asymmetrical
+- [x] refactor selector dependencies to be asymmetrical
-      just include the id of the leader in the relation between the leader and the follower this will permit us to rebuild the dependency graph on every update
 - [ ] apply and emit transactions all at once
 - [ ] trampoline for recursive propagation